Aikinexis/flint/README.md

 - Injected at `document_idle` on all pages
 - Handles text selection and insertion

-No external network calls.
-All AI processing is local.
+No external network calls except Web Speech API (server-based recognition).

 ## Troubleshooting